Lazy-sloth05/advanced-snake/README.md

 ## Technical limitations?
-Challenge 1 : Creating the branches and managing them Explanation : The problem was that we could not manage to create branches and to make them accessible for everyone on GitHub.
+Challenge 1 : Creating the branches and managing them

+Solution : The problem was that we could not manage to create branches and to make them accessible for everyone on GitHub.
 Solution : We realised that we had to create the branches directly on the GitHub repository.
 And then on VS code, we went into the main branch, and clicked on the origin/ the new branch, and then type on the terminal Git Fetch --all.

 Challenge 2 : Pulling and saving changes